 Probably the most important part of any OhMiBod Esca 2 review: The vibes.

 Let’s talk about what the Esca’s vibes can do for you (and what they can’t).

 Where do the Esca 2 Vibrations Hit?

-I could (but will not) talk all day about this because looking at the shape of the Esca, you’d think the little wrap around arm would house another motor to give clit stimulation.
+I could (but will not) talk all day about this because looking at the shape of the Esca 2, you’d think the little wrap around arm would house another motor to give clit stimulation.
 This is NOT the case.
 External vibrations are slim to none with this toy.
-If you need clit stimulation a magnetic panty vibrator like the We-Vibe Moxie (review) or Lovense Ferri (review) may be a better option for you.
+If you need clit stimulation checking out the best vibrating panties like the We-Vibe Moxie (review) or Lovense Ferri (review) may be a better option for you.

 When you’re at home and have the luxury of controlling exactly where that antenna arm sits, you MAY be able to coerce a few residual vibes to hit your clit.
 When you’re out and about though, the layers of clothing will rudely muffle any of the second-hand-vibes.

 And that’s okay if you’re in it for the g-spot vibes!
 One of the benefits to internal-only vibrators is that you can get a lot more power while remaining unnoticeably quiet.
 But if you’re also looking for clit vibrations during your sneaky public play, there’s wearables intended for better clit stim like the We-Vibe Chorus (review here) – another app controlled option.

 Personally, I don’t reach orgasm from g-spot stimulation alone, so the Esca 2 is a nice long-game for me.
 Great for teasing, great for warm-up, not something to take me all the way.
 We usually use the OhMiBod Esca while we’re out together as foreplay and finish the fun when we get back home!

 This may be the full package for you though if you orgasm from g-spot stimulation alone.